-Why did Telstra ignore Dr Hughes’ conflict of interest associated with my previous Telstra-related Federal Court action addressing the same telecommunication issues less than four years later?
-Did they allow Dr Hughes to become the COT arbitrator aware that just four years previous damning evidence which would have assisted me in my Federal Court action against Telstra had been withheld from me by my legal team in which Dr Hughes was my advisor and therefore he or his arbitration unit might be called upon during the COT arbitrations to withhold similar damning documents from being assessed during other the COT arbitration processes as well as Mr Schorer’s?
+Why did Telstra ignore Dr Hughes’ conflict of interest associated with Mr Schorer’s previous Telstra-related Federal Court action addressing the same telecommunication issues less than four years later?
+Did they allow Dr Hughes to become the COT arbitrator aware that just four years previous damning evidence which would have assisted Mr Schorer in his Federal Court action against Telstra had been withheld from him by his legal team in which Dr Hughes was a senior advisor and therefore Dr Hughes might be called upon during the COT arbitrations to withhold similar damning documents from being assessed during other the COT arbitration processes as well as Mr Schorer’s?

 The fact that Dr Hughes’ arbitration resource unit has admitted withholding relevant Telstra related arbitration documents from being investigated during the COT arbitration process (see Open letter File No/45-H and Open letter File No/46-F to 46-K).
 This admission suggests there is more to Telstra allowing Dr Hughes to become the COT arbitrator than meets the eye.